Wednesday, 30 September 2015

 METHOD :

 Wash and soak the yellow matar in water for 4-5 hours.
 Take in a vessel and boil in enough water adding salt and turmeric at low heat, covered 80-85%.
+Better is to pressure cook adding enough water unto two whistles at minimal heat.

-Dry roast 1/2 tsp cumin seeds, 1/4tsp coriander seeds, 2 dry red chillies and blend to a coarse powder.
+Dry roast 1/2 tsp of cumin seeds, 1/4tsp coriander seeds, 2 dry red chillies and blend to a coarse powder.

-Add the boiled yellow peas, stir well and cover cook at low heat for 10-12 minutes.
+Add the slitted green chillies, give a stir.
+Add the boiled yellow peas, cumin and coriander powders, stir well and cover cook at low heat for 14-15 minutes.

 Thereafter, remove the cover add the ground spices.
 Stir and cook for another 3-4 minutes.